Review of 2Degrees broadband plans

 Is a 2 Degrees internet plan good value?

 We suspect the best value with a 2Degrees plan is found through those living in Dunedin, who have access to ‘Gigatown’ gigabit speeds.
 Other Kiwis may draw the short straw a bit, as they are offered no discounts – prices are uniform across all connection types.
-2Degrees appears as one of the cheapest to offer unlimited data, but that is a first-year discount.
-On a 24 month term and in the second year you’ll be paying as much per month as a lot of other providers.
-In this case, 2Degrees is nothing special and you might find better ‘bang for buck’ elsewhere.
-However, that year-long discount could in fact amount to a fair bit of savings over the contract term.
-Added to the fact that 2Degrees offers discounts to mobile customers and competitive wireless router prices, and you might just get a bargain.
+2Degrees appears as one of the cheapest of the big providers to offer unlimited data.
+However, in regards to extra stuff, 2Degrees is arguably nothing special and you might find more included perks elsewhere, such as free Netflix and Lightbox.
+Although, 2Degrees offers discounts to mobile customers and competitive wireless router prices.
+As far as straightforward broadband with mobile discounts go, 2Degrees is a provider worth considering.